donsez/blog-chain/README.md

 This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).

+This is a simple web application to manage entities on a blockchain using an Hyperledger Fabric network v1.4.

+When you create, update or delete entities using this sample application, requests are sent to the Hyperledger network to update the blockchain ledger.
+For this to happen, Hyperledger must be running.

+## Hyperledger

+To run this application you will need to run Hyperledger.
+See the readme in `./fabric-network/README.md` to know how.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: